 For the schedule of upcoming trainings and workshops visit the Neighborhood Development Calendar or register now for upcoming workshops.

-The Neighborhood Legal Fellows Program is a partnership between the Department of Small Business Services and New York Law School that pairs exceptional second and third year law students with Business Improvement Districts (BIDs) seeking legal and/or governance support.
+The Neighborhood Legal Fellows Program pairs exceptional second and third year law students with Business Improvement Districts (BIDs) seeking legal and/or governance support.
 Fellows support neighborhood-serving organizations by providing assistance to smaller BIDs, and BIDs without in-house counsel, in navigating matters of nonprofit governance and other compliance issues.
 Legal Fellows are supervised by a licensed attorney at SBS.
 Services are provided at no cost to the BID.
 If you are a member of a BID and are interested in the Neighborhood Legal Fellows Program, contact the Neighborhood Development team via email at firstname.lastname@example.org.

 Impact!
 Design for Social Change is a partnership between the Department of Small Business Services and the School of Visual Arts that brings together graduate level and professional designers in a variety of disciplines who collaborate with community-based development organizations (CBDOs) to come up with design oriented solutions to some of their most pressing problems.
 The students use design-thinking and innovation to evaluate each organization and come up with a tangible artifact, which helps them advance the project, if they choose to do so.
 If you are a member of a CBDO interested in the Impact!
 Design for Social Change program, contact the Neighborhood Development team via email at email@example.com.